yuuknishida/Coding-Projects/README.md

 ## ChessPython
 This python code of chess is a part of my senior design project.
 Our senior design idea is a Electronic Chessboard that we're currently building.
 Our current plans are:
 - Camera for piece type detection
-- Pressure sensors for movement detection
+- Push Buttons for piece location detection
-- Code for chess logic
+- Create a custom code for chess logic
-- Chess Engine integration using stockfish or other engines
+- Chess Engine integration using stockfish
+- Use PyQt tool to create a GUI representing chess board on the screen for players to view

 ## ToDoList
 This is a work in progress software for a ToDoList Application that will display various tasks that will show priority, status, and due date.
 This was a beginner to intermediate project that I attempted to create.
 I used tkinter for the UI and sqlite3 for the database to store the tasks.
 I am currently working on adding data to the database.